russhua12/Russell-Hua/README.md

 In the “Past Projects” folder, you will find files related to all my previous work, including:

-	•	“Relax Functional With Mild Perturbation”
+	•	“Relax Functional With Mild Perturbation” (Course Project)
-	•	“Dirac and Schrödinger Equations with Cubic Nonlinearities” (Master’s Thesis)
+	•	“Existence of Scattering Solution to the Weakly Nonlinear Schrödinger Equation (NLS)” (Master’s Thesis)
 	•	“Fourier Analysis and Its Applications” (Summer REU)
 	•	“Homoclinic Bifurcation Theorem, Some Remarks”
  	•	“Geometry and Topology Qual Guideline”
+ 	•	“Remarks on Global Convergence of Yamabe Flow in 3D Sphere” (Undergrad Thesis)

 Course Notes: